shepherdjerred/astro-opengraph-images/README.md

      npx astro add astro-opengraph-images
      ```

-   - Option 2: install the package and add the integration to your `astro.config.js`:
+   - Option 2: install the package and add the integration to your Astro config:

      ```bash
      npm i astro-opengraph-images